 MARKINGS

-Studs and track shall have product markings stamped on the web of the section.
+Studs and tracks shall have product markings stamped on the web of the section.
 The markings shall be repeated throughout the length of the member at a maximum spacing of 1200 mm 4 feet on center and shall be legible and easily read.
 The product marking shall include the following:

 An ICC number.